makersquare/apply/pairing_session_prep/pulling_it_together.md

 Ruby  - You'll learn how to program, deal with logic, solve problems, and integrate various services.
 Rails - You'll learn how to utilize powerful software to avoid reinventing the wheel and create custom, interesting, and dynamic applications.

-Drink a beer, take a break, and get on to the rest of the prework.
+Drink a beer, take a break, and get on to the rest of the coding challenge prep.